smilerz/plex-music-rating-sync/README.md

 ## Current issues
 * the [PlexAPI](https://pypi.org/project/PlexAPI/) seems to be only working for the administrator of the PMS.
-* playlist synchronization from Plex to local player not implemented

 ## Potential next features
 With the current state I have completed all functionality I desired to have.